JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 switched to db codingpedia-bookmarks
 ```

-Then print a list of all collections of the current database
+Print the list of all collections of the current database:

 ``` bash
 > show collections